Skip to main content

 Everyone who applies joins a global community of leaders and gains access to opportunities from our partners around the world.

-Finalists participate in educational and social impact courses, offered through Rise, to level up their skills and grow their networks.
+Finalists participate in educational and social impact online learning experiences, offered through Rise, to level up their skills and grow their networks.
 They also gain access to funding on a competitive basis.

 The Rise Global Winners receive benefits to help them scale their impact.
 These benefits include a fully-funded residential summit, need-based higher education scholarships, funding for ideas on a competitive basis, access to a network of other Rise Global Winners, starter technology packages, mentorship, and career services.